CadQuery/cadquery/doc/sketch.rst

 Edge-based API
 ==============

-If needed one can construct sketches by placing individual edges.
+If needed, one can construct sketches by placing individual edges.

 .. cadquery::
     :height: 600px